-Weight Control Emotional Eating: How to Cope Emotional eating affects most everyone from time to time, but regularly letting your feelings guide your food intake can affect your health.
+Weight Control 4 Ways to Fight Middle-Age Spread When you’re younger, you might hear about the dreaded “middle-age spread” and think it’s a myth, or at least an exaggeration.
+The truth, unfortunately, is that your body does change as you get older.
+Muscle mass decreases, which can slow the rate at which the body burns calories—you don’t need quite as many as you did earlier in life.
+Children Can Outgrow Weight Problems--with Some Healthy Changes A child might say the worst part of being heavy is the teasing.
+You, too, probably dread the thought of your child being mocked or bullied.
+But the health effects of childhood obesity stretch years beyond the playground.
+That’s why it’s so important to catch weight problems early before they become a lifelong issue.
+Emotional Eating: How to Cope Emotional eating affects most everyone from time to time, but regularly letting your feelings guide your food intake can affect your health.
 Exercise and Eat Smart to Keep the Weight Off People who keep lost weight off tend to have several habits in common.
 Here are strategies that can help you be a successful long-term loser.
-Is ‘Healthy Obesity’ a Myth?
-The term “metabolically healthy obese” refers to people with a body mass index (BMI) greater than 30, but without the typical obesity-related health issues such as insulin resistance, lipid disorders, or hypertension.
-Between 10 and 25 percent of the obese population can be considered metabolically healthy.
-But are these folks actually healthy?
-Maintaining Weight Once You've Quit Smoking Although people generally gain weight when they stop smoking, you can reduce your chances of adding extra pounds by taking steps to prevent it.
+How Obesity Weighs on Your Body Obesity is one of the leading causes of preventable death in the U.S. As weight accumulates over time and your body mass index rises, your risk also rises for several health conditions.
+People who are obese are much more likely to develop the following: Maintaining Weight Once You've Quit Smoking Although people generally gain weight when they stop smoking, you can reduce your chances of adding extra pounds by taking steps to prevent it.
 Overview of Obesity Obesity is a serious, chronic disease that can inflict substantial harm to a person’s health.
 Learn about obesity causes and obesity health effects.
 Staying Fit the Old-fashioned Way The major culprit behind the U.S. decline in physical activity may be our own high-tech and increasingly sedentary lifestyle.
 When Your Weight Gain Is Caused by Medicine Some medicines can cause you to put on weight.
 How much weight, if any, that you gain depends on a number of factors.
-7 results found.
+9 results found.
 Viewing page 1 of 1.